marshmallow-code/webargs/docs/framework_support.rst

 Decorator Usage
 +++++++++++++++

-When using the :meth:`use_args <webargs.tornadoparser.TornadoParser.use_args>` decorator, the decorated method will have the dictionary of parsed arguments passed as a positional argument after ``self``.
+When using the :meth:`use_args <webargs.tornadoparser.TornadoParser.use_args>` decorator, the decorated method will have the dictionary of parsed arguments passed as a positional argument after ``self`` and any regex match groups from the URL spec.

 .. code-block:: python